NishikinoD/Biquadris/README.md

 # Biquadris
-UWaterloo CS 246 F18 Final Project
+University of Waterloo CS 246 F18 Final Project

 ## Intro
 A Latinization of the game Tetris, expanded for two player competition.